Minimal nondegenerate extensions: Introduction

 This paper completes the long-standing program of classifying minimal nondegenerate extensions of braided fusion categories, a question first raised in \cite{MR1990929} and which has occupied many papers in recent years \cite{MR3039775,MR3022755,foldway,1712.07097,1703.05787,1908.07487,MR3613518,MR3775361,DN,2105.01814}: we prove that there is no obstruction to finding a minimal nondegenerate extension for any slightly degenerate braided fusion category.
-We now quickly review some standard notions from the theory of braided fusion categories so that we can state our main result precisely.
-Background on braided fusion categories can be found in the standard reference \cite{EGNO}.
 Throughout this paper we work over a fixed algebraically-closed characteristic-zero field $\bk$.

+Braided fusion categories play a key role in the representation theory of quantum groups, Hopf algebras, and vertex algebras~\cite{MR1300632,EGNO,MR2023933}, and in the construction of three-manifold invariants~\cite{RT,MR1186845}.
+Moreover, braided fusion categories organize the particle excitations in topological 2+1D quantum systems \cite{MR1002038,MR990772,MR1043302}, leading to their great importance in the study of quantum matter and quantum computation~\cite{MR1951039,MR2640343}.
+Braided fusion categories are a ``noninvertible'' generalization of finite abelian groups equipped with quadratic forms.
+Indeed, a braided fusion category in which every simple object is invertible is uniquely determined by its finite abelian group $A$ of invertible objects and their self-braidings $\beta_{x,x} : x \otimes x \to x \otimes x$ assembled into a quadratic form $q:A \to \bk^\times$~\cite{MR1250465}.
+The associated symmetric bilinear form $b(x,y):= \frac{q(x+y)}{q(x) q(y)}$ records the full braiding $\beta_{y, x} \circ \beta_{x,y}:x \otimes y \to x \otimes y$ of invertibles.